What is the ongoing strike action about?

 - SToNZ (Speciality Trainees of New Zealand)

-- A new union recently formed by a group of specialty trainees
+- A new union recently formed primarily for specialty trainees

 The NZRDA has been negotiating the renewal of their MECA with the DHBs since it expired on 28th February 2018.
-A MECA continues to be valid up until one year after it expires which means that the current NZRDA MECA will cease to exist on 28th February 2019.
-With this date getting closer and with no agreement on a revised MECA, the NZRDA members have elected to take strike action.
+The MECA continued to be valid up until one year after it expires which meant that the NZRDA MECA ceased to exist on 28th February 2019.
+With still no new contract negotiated, the NZRDA membership has been taking strike action.

-The NZMSA has chosen not to debate the merits and drawbacks of each of these MECAs.
+The NZMSA has chosen not to debate the merits and drawbacks of each of the union’s respective MECAs.
 The primary role of NZMSA is to represent and advocate for current medical students and therefore our executive has not taken a position on the issue.
 However, you will be able to find their respective arguments, opinions, and news on the negotiation and employment process at the following links:

 - NZRDA MECA bargaining – https://www.nzrda.org.nz/meca-bargaining-2018/